1950s – Foundation

 1973 – The Kyoto Congress, which attracted 2 000 delegates, and the General Assembly, both hosted by the Japan Industrial Designers’ Association, continued to cement Icsid’s role as bridge-builder.
 The event was revolutionary for the organization as it brought the Western and Asian design worlds together for the first time on Asian soil.

-1974 – The Secretariat moved to Brussels, at 34 Avenue Legrand.
+1974 – Icsid receives special consultative status with the United Nations Economic and Social Council (ECOSOC).
+The Secretariat moved to Brussels, at 34 Avenue Legrand.

 1990s – A Changing World